Extension of the Bertrand-De Morgan test and its application: Abstract

 \section{Abstract}

-We provide a simple proof for the extended Bertrand-De Morgan test that was earlier studied in [F. \v{D}uri\v{s}, Infinite Series: Convergence tests.
-Bachelor thesis, 2009] and [A.A.
-Tabatabai Adnani, A. Reza and M. Morovati, J. Lin.
+We provide a simple proof for the extended Bertrand--De Morgan test that was earlier studied in [\v{D}uri\v{s}, F. Infinite Series: Convergence tests.
+Bachelor thesis, 2009] and [Tabatabai Adnani, A. A. Reza, A., Morovati, M. (2013), \textit{J. Lin.
 Topol.
-Algebra, 2 (3), pp. 141--147 (2013)] and demonstrate an application of that test in the theory of birth-and-death processes and random walks.
+Algebra}, 2(3): 141--147] and demonstrate an application of that test in the theory of birth-and-death processes.